Skip to main content

 Compatibility and migration

-QuorumKit needs to keep existing braft deployments working while moving the API and internals forward.
-That means two kinds of compatibility: API compatibility and storage compatibility.
+QuorumKit needs to keep existing deployments working while moving the API and internals forward.
+That means three kinds of compatibility have to hold at once:

 API compatibility

-The headers under include/braft/ preserve the old braft API.
-Existing code that includes braft/raft.h, uses the braft:: namespace, and calls the old admin and route-table functions will continue to compile and work.
+The headers under include/braft/ preserve the old braft API for the parts of braft that real applications commonly build against: nodes, state machines, tasks, snapshots, peer reconfiguration, leadership transfer, and the usual mockable interfaces around them.
 The braft headers are thin adapters that forward into the QuorumKit implementation -- there is no separate braft engine.

 The goal is to let you migrate at your own pace.
 Existing code runs through the compatibility layer.
 New code targets the QuorumKit headers.
 Over time, you move the old code over.
 Nothing forces you to do it all at once.